emojidex/slate/source/includes/_api.md

 PUT, POST, DELETE.
 You MUST be aware of what method you are using to make an API request, as most of the time only one HTTP method will perform the task you want in your query.

-## API Keys
-API Keys offer general access to the API for a specific user.
-Each user is granted one and only one API key.
-In the future app-specific keys will be issued along with auth provider independent login tokens, but for the time being one single API key is granted and used.
-This API key functionality will not be depricated in version 1 of the API, so there will be no need to adjust for the addition of app-specific keys or auth-specific tokens.

-An API key is generated and passed as a response when a valid authorization is made through the API.
-Alternatively, and with significantly less practicality to the average user;
-an API key may be generated and obtained from the User Settings screen on www.emojidex.com.

-An API key may be revoked from the User Settings, but not from the API.
-As a single API key is granted per user and shared between apps, the revocation or re-generation of an API key will require re-acquisition in all clients.

 ## Authentication

 > Key acquisition: